connervieira/Assassin/README.md

 - Altitude display
     - The current altitude in meters can be displayed based on data derived from the GPS.
 - Satellite display
-    - For diagnostic purposes, Assasin can display the number of satellites that the GPS is currently connected to.
+    - For diagnostic purposes, Assassin can display the number of satellites that the GPS is currently connected to.

 ### Status Lighting